amit-hkust/my_site_online/content/_index.md

 <p></p>
 <details><summary>Abstract</summary>
 <div class=conference>
-Credit reports record precise creditworthiness signals, in the absence of which consumers may misjudge their creditworthiness.
-A federal law made credit reports free in the entire U.S. since 2005, while they had already been free in seven states.
-A difference-in-differences analysis of cross-state contiguous counties reveals that the change led to more mortgage applications and approvals, and fewer delinquencies and credit-history related rejections.
-The findings are consistent with a consumer self-learning mechanism where borrowers with high creditworthiness enter or stay in the applicant pool and those with low creditworthiness exit, improving the pool quality.
+Credit reports contain creditworthiness signals, in the absence of which consumers may misjudge their creditworthiness.
+A U.S. federal law made credit reports free for all consumers since 2005, while they had already been free in seven states.
+Comparing contiguous counties across the state borders reveals that free credit reports resulted in more mortgage applications and approvals, and fewer delinquencies and credit-history related rejections.
+The findings are consistent with a consumer self-learning mechanism where borrowers with high creditworthiness enter or stay in the applicant pool and those with low creditworthiness select-out, improving the pool quality.
 Additional findings rule out supply-driven explanations.
 </div>
 </details>